kognise/obsidian-aviation/FAR/Volume 4/E Organization/0389 Fees and charges for special services.md

 ### §389.26   Special rules for tariff page filings.

 \(a\) *Tariffs issued by carriers.* The filing fee for tariff pages filed by U.S. air carriers will be charged even if the tariff includes matters involving participating foreign air carriers.
-It will also be charged if the tariff is issued by a foreign air carrier and includes matters i[[Volume 4/A Economic regulations/0221 Tariffs.md#§221.500   Transmission of electronic tariffs to subscribers.|14 CFR 221.500]]cipating U.S. air carriers, unless the foreign air carrier has obtained a waiver under §389.24.
+It will also be charged if the tariff is issued by a foreign air carrier and includes matters involving participating U.S. air carriers, unless the foreign air carrier has obtained a waiver under [[Volume 4/E Organization/0389 Fees and charges for special services.md#§389.24   Foreign air carriers.|§389.24]].
 The fee will not be charged for a blank looseleaf page unless it cancels matter in the preceding issue of the page.

 \(b\) *Tariffs issued by publishing agents.* (1) If the tariff is issued for one or more air carriers exclusively, the fee will be charged for each page.